ScalingAR: Scaling Confidence for Autoregressive Image Generation: Methodology

 \section{Methodology}

-To pioneer test-time scaling for next-token prediction autoregressive image generation, we propose \ourmethod, which leverages intrinsic token confidence signals without relying on early decoding or external rewards, featuring two scaling levels: (\textbf{\textit{i}}) Dual-Channel Confidence Profile compacts heterogeneous per-step signals into a calibrated confidence state (\S\ref{method:profile}); and (\textbf{\textit{ii}}) Confidence-Guided Policies act on this state to prune failing trajectories and adapt conditional guidance on-the-fly (\S\ref{method:policy}).
+To address the challenges of test-time scaling for NTP-based image generation, we propose \ourmethod, a framework that operates on a calibrated confidence state derived solely from the model's internal logits. \ourmethod is designed to operate effectively without relying on frequent partial decoding or external reward models, ensuring computational efficiency while maintaining high-quality generation.
+The framework consists of two coupled levels: (\textbf{\textit{i}}) \textbf{Dual-Channel Confidence Profile} that transforms raw logit statistics into a normalized signal of generation stability (Section~\S\ref{method:profile}); and (\textbf{\textit{ii}}) \textbf{Confidence-Guided Policies} that leverage this state to autonomously prune failing trajectories and modulate guidance strength (Section~\S\ref{method:policy}).